 If you are actively job seeking don’t answer unknown calls during the day if you are not in a position to have a discussion about an interview (or possibly an impromptu phone screen interview), such as you’re in a meeting with your current boss, you’re in the grocery store check-out line or are in the middle of coaching your child’s soccer game.
 Have a professional voicemail message and let your voicemail do its job and call the number back when you are in a more appropriate time and place to have a discussion.
 If you have young children at home or household members who are always not on alert to be professional message takers, then do not put your home phone number on your resume, use your cell phone instead.

-What you’ve learned here today is just the tip of the iceberg when it comes to job search strategies and tips.
+What you’ve learned here today is just the tip of the iceberg when it comes to job search strategies, career development, and interview preparation.
 To learn more, check out my YouTube channel (VirtualJobSearchCoach), where I post new videos every week with content to help job seekers like you, determine, pursue, and land their dream job!

 If you would like one-to-one coaching to equip you with the confidence, necessary tools, critical knowledge, and strategies to find and land your ideal job – then let’s talk!
 You can book a complimentary 15 minute discover call directly in my calendar at https://calendly.com/virtualstacey and let’s chat about how I can help you fast-track your job search success.